“If we encounter a man of rare intellect, we should ask him what books he reads.”

 Book #5: The Complete Workbook For Arguments – A Complete Course In Critical Thinking [2nd Ed.] by David R. Morrow & Anthony Weston.

 This book hones your critical thinking skills in a very incredible manner.
 Seeing the failure of modern schooling, one would figure for a public school system that continues to fail, critical thinking would be at the top of the agenda to implement within public schooling.
 Such is not the case though, wherein this book comes in.

 This book is affordable, has ample exercises, uses a very logical and reasonable approach that builds on itself and is easy to follow.
 It’s complex enough, but not overly so.
 It’s a book that’s referenced often and highly valuable.

-Book #6: The Imaginative Argument – A Practical Manifesto For Writers by Frank L. Cioffi
+Book #6: The Imaginative Argument – A Practical Manifesto For Writers by Frank L. Cioffi.

-Now, this piece by Cioffi brings a fascinating and refreshing outside-of-the-box perspective to argumentation to boot.
+Now, this book by Cioffi brings a fascinating and refreshing outside-of-the-box perspective to argumentation to boot.
 The author takes a rather unique approach I’ve never seen before, and one I wished was available in public schooling, but of course isn’t.
 The book covers everything from essays, thesis, creative writing, paragraph design, audience considerations, writing prompts, fallacies and more.
 If you’re a regular writer of any type, even if it’s not argumentation per se, I would still say this is a must read.
 Or at least consider it.
 As part of a homeschooling and self-directed course, this is definitely a must have though.

 And here comes the curveball: learning Logic through fiction!